Bullet to the Head: Plot

-Kwon retrieves the flash drive and Bobo shoots him in the shoulder to make it appear as if Kwon failed to capture him.
-He further suggests that Kwon blame him for all the gangsters that he (Kwon) had himself shot.
-Lisa decides to stay with Kwon waiting for the police and Bobo leaves.
-He later meets Kwon at a bar, where Kwon tells him he did not mention Bobo's involvement to the police this time, but if Bobo continues in the business, Kwon will take him down.
-Bobo welcomes him to try and drives off into the night.
+Kwon retrieves the flashdrive and Bobo shoots him in the shoulder to make it appear as if Kwon failed to capture him.
+He suggests that Kwon blame him for all of Morel's gangsters that Kwon shot in the struggle.
+Six weeks later, Kwon meets with Bobo and tells him that he did not in fact mention Bobo's involvement to the police, but if Bobo continues in this business, Kwon will take him down.
+Bobo welcomes him to try.